Note to readers: Fit to Lead is a series of interviews with business leaders on their approach to fitness, leadership and navigating the new normal.

 Favourite fitness activity…

-Has your fitness routine, in any way, helped you navigate the uncertainties of the current times?
+Has your fitness routine helped you navigate the uncertainties of recent times?

-One change you would encourage your teammates to make to deal with the challenges of current times…
+The one change you would encourage your teammates to make to deal with the challenges of current times.

 Leadership lessons in your fitness journey…